prasser/object-selector/README.md

 }
 ```

-In an API this can be done with the builder pattern, as is shown here:
+In an API this can be done with the builder pattern:

 ```Java
 Selector<Element> selector